CAE Listening

 CAE Listening General Information

-CAE Listening main peculiarity is that you listen to each track two times.
-This provides you with a number of approaches to dealing with the tasks and allows you to listen closely to the parts you’ve had difficulties before.
+The main peculiarity of CAE Listening is that you get to listen to each track two times.
+This provides you with a number of approaches to dealing with the tasks and allows you to listen closely to the parts you’ve had difficulties with before.

 The listening segments present a number of different characters, situations and accents.
-The last is especially important as some accents tend to be more challenging to get used to — Australian pronunciation seems to be especially challenging.
+The latter is especially important, as some accents tend to be more challenging to get used to — Australian pronunciation seems to be especially challenging.

 Part 1.
 Multiple Choice I